WayScience/NF1_3D_organoid_profiling_pipeline/README.md

 ### Feature extraction steps

-The featurization follows a three-level hierarchical job submission structure
+To maximize parallelization and processing speed, our featurization strategy follows a three-level hierarchical job submission structure.

 1. **Level 1: All FOVs for a patient, per well (Grandparent process)** (`run_featurization_grandparent.sh`)
   - Submits parent jobs for each FOV (level 2).